developersdigest/function-chain/README.md

 - **Open an issue**: If you've identified a bug or have a feature request, you can open an issue on the GitHub repository.
 - **Get in touch**: If you have ideas or questions, feel free to reach out directly.
 Your feedback and ideas are invaluable in continuing to improve `FunctionChain`.

-We're excited to see how you use `FunctionChain` and to hear your ideas for improvements!
+I am excited to see how you use `FunctionChain` and to hear your ideas for improvements!